Hard Rain (film): Box office

-Hard Rain opened on the Martin Luther King long weekend in 1998 earning fifth place with $7.1 million from Friday to Sunday and $8 million including the holiday Monday.
-In the end, the film made $19.9 million in the US on a $70 million budget.
+Hard Rain opened on the Martin Luther King Jr. Day weekend in 1998 earning fifth place with $7.1 million from Friday to Sunday and $8 million including the holiday Monday.
+The film made a total gross of $19.9 million in the US against a $70 million production budget.

 Due to its poor box office performance in the US, the film was released straight to video in most countries.
-In the UK, a 2004 showing on BBC One was very well received.
 The film gained a significant following in the video rental market.

 Critical response

-Hard Rain received polarized reviews, some very positive and some very negative.
-A positive review was on timeout.com favorably compared the plot of Hard Rain to writer Graham Yost's earlier and more financially successful project, Speed, and suggested that it could be considered a spiritual sequel to Speed.
-Another review, on starpulse.com, praised the action scenes of Hard Rain yet criticized the plot, calling it "mindless" yet "entertaining".
-One particularly negative review came from Roger Ebert of the Chicago Sun-Times, who gave the film one star out of a possible four and stated: "Hard Rain is one of those movies that never convince you its stories are really happening.
+Edvins Beitiks of the San Francisco Examiner praised the film, saying "It's fast-moving, it's got fine special effects, the hero and heroine are pure and quick-thinking, the bad people die badly, and the script draws its fair share of laughs."
+TimeOut.com gave it a positive review, comparing the plot favorably to writer Graham Yost's earlier more financially successful project, Speed, and suggested that it could be considered a spiritual sequel to Speed.
+StarPulse.com praised the action scenes of Hard Rain yet criticized the plot, calling it "mindless" yet "entertaining".
+Lawrence Van Gelder of The New York Times gave it a mixed review, praising the cast disaster and special effects but criticizing the plot, concluding "For all the talent and effort involved, Hard Rain turns out to be routine entertainment.

+A particularly negative review came from Roger Ebert of the Chicago Sun-Times, who gave the film one star out of a possible four and stated: "Hard Rain is one of those movies that never convince you its stories are really happening.
 From beginning to end, I was acutely aware of actors being paid to stand in cold water.
 Suspension of my disbelief in this case would have required psychotropic medications."
 Although he criticised the plot and some of the casting, he did praise the special effects.
-On the TV show Siskel & Ebert & the Movies, he and his colleague Gene Siskel gave the film "two thumbs down".
+On the TV show Siskel & Ebert & the Movies, Ebert and his colleague Gene Siskel gave the film "two thumbs down".

 Commenting on its commercial performance, Total Film called it the "biggest flop of 1998" but said it deserved to perform better because of its "fun tension-cranking moments".
 Christopher Young's score was praised.

-On Rotten Tomatoes it has a 32% approval rating based on 44 reviews.
-The site's consensus states: "Hard Rain is an implausible heist movie soaked in disaster movie trappings."
+On review aggregator Rotten Tomatoes, the film holds a 34% approval rating based on 47 reviews with an average rating of 4.5/10.
+The site's critics consensus reads, "Hard Rain is an implausible heist movie soaked in disaster movie trappings."
+On Metacritic, the film has a weighted average score of 36 out of 100 based on reviews from 17 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.